-This is my absolute favorite book, and is only for the most serious cooks and foodies.
+This is my absolute favorite book and is only for the most serious cooks and foodies.
 Auguste Escoffier was truly the father of modern cuisine.
-A French chef who worked in many of the world's most renowned restaurants changed how we eat, what we eat, and how a kitchen functions.
+A French chef who worked in many of the world's most renowned restaurants and changed how we eat, what we eat, and how a kitchen functions.
 His first book, published in 1903, contained thousands of recipes.
 And by the time his fourth edition came out in 1921, the book had more than 5,000 recipes for French dishes.
 This book contains French garnishes, soups, desserts, and everything in between.
-What I'm particularly enthusiastic about is the wealth of knowledge you can get from making these recipes.
-There is no room for pictures, and the instructions are simple; you'll learn very quickly all the crucial cooking techniques, and with the simplicity of the instructions, it's very easy to put your own spin on these dishes.
+I'm particularly enthusiastic about the wealth of knowledge you can get from making these recipes.
+There is no room for pictures, and the instructions are simple; you'll learn all the crucial cooking techniques very quickly, and with the simplicity of the instructions, it's very easy to put your own spin on these dishes.

 2. The Flavor Bible